cmu-delphi/delphi-epidata/docs/api/v5-signals/nssp.md

 ## Limitations

 Percentages reflect visits at facilities reporting to NSSP rather than all facilities in a region.
+Counties without reporting emergency departments have no native data.

+County-level values published by the CDC are approximations inherited from their parent Health Service Area (HSA).
+The CDC defines these clusters using [NCI-modified Health Service Areas](https://seer.cancer.gov/seerstat/variables/countyattribs/hsa.html).
+Because rates are calculated at the HSA level, every county within the same HSA receives an identical percentage.

-Diagnoses reflect clinical coding at discharge without mandatory laboratory confirmation.
-In addition, population-weighted spatial aggregation assumes ED visits scale proportionally with resident population.
+Diagnoses reflect clinical diagnostic codes assigned at discharge without mandatory laboratory confirmation.
+Because emergency departments do not test every patient for respiratory viruses, infections can be missed and visit percentages may be biased downward.

+Delphi aggregates local records into derived geographic levels using 2020 Census population weights.
+This weighting assumes that emergency department visit volumes scale proportionally with resident population across counties.
+In practice, urban areas tend to have higher per capita emergency department utilization, and rural residents frequently travel to urban centers for acute care.
+If urban residents seek emergency care at higher rates per capita, population weighting can overrepresent rural counties in derived regional values.

+Low-population counties occasionally report outlier percentages such as 33 percent, 50 percent, or 100 percent.
+These spikes arise by chance from very small total visit counts in a given week rather than widespread transmission.

 ---

 ## Lag & Backfill

-The weekly file publishes on Friday mornings, covering the week that ended the previous Saturday.
-Historical weeks continue to revise as facilities join the network and as facilities submit backlogged or corrected reports, which can affect series for up to two years.
+The CDC publishes the weekly dataset on Friday mornings, covering the 7-day week that ended the previous Saturday.
+This creates an initial lag of 6 days between the end of the observation period and the initial release.

+Historical weeks experience frequent backfill, primarily when newly enrolled emergency departments join the NSSP reporting network.
+When a new facility begins reporting, the CDC incorporates its historical data into the dataset.

+Adding facility history alters past estimates for every geographic level that includes the facility, from county to nation.
+Because broader geographic levels aggregate data across many facilities, national, regional, and state series revise more frequently than local ones.

+Revisions can alter historical series for up to 2 years after initial publication.

 ---